esnet/pond/docs/timeseries.md

 const cropped = series.slice(begin, end);  // Returns a cropped series
 ```

-#### TimeSeries.merge(name, [series1, series2, ...])
+#### TimeSeries.merge(info, [series1, series2, ...])
 [Static]

 Returns a new TimeSeries that merges a list of TimeSeries together.
 The common uses for this are:

- * Join a list of TimeSeries together that have different columns.
+ * Join a list of `TimeSeries` together that have different columns.
- * Append together a list of TimeSeries with the same columns, but different times.
+ * Append together a list of `TimeSeries` with the same columns, but different times.

+The `info` passed into the `merge()` function is an Object which is used to create the new `TimeSeries`.
+It contains a name, index (optional), and meta data.

 There are some rules surrounding the use of `merge()`.

-If we consider each row of each TimeSeries with the same time (or `Index`, or `TimeRange`), then we have a list of Events (or `IndexedEvents`, or `TimeRangeEvents`).
+If we consider each row of each `TimeSeries` with the same `Date` (or `Index`, or `TimeRange`), then we have a list of `Events` (or `IndexedEvents`, or `TimeRangeEvents`).
 This list needs to be reduced.
 To do this the events themselves are merged using `Event.merge()`.
 This operation will not attempt to reduce values which have the same column, for the same time, so for each of these lists of events there should be no shared columns.
-In other words, you can merge a TimeSeries with columns "a" and "b" with a TimeSeries with a column "c", but not with a TimeSeries with a column "a" (if the two TimeSeries overlap their times).
+In other words, you can merge a `TimeSeries` with columns "a" and "b" with a `TimeSeries` with a column "c", but not with a `TimeSeries` with a column "a" (if the two `TimeSeries` overlap their times).

-For example, first we create two TimeSeries, one with a "in" column and one with an "out" column:
+For example, first we create two `TimeSeries`, one with a "in" column and one with an "out" column:

 ```javascript
 const inTraffic = new TimeSeries({